alcrene/emd-falsify/src/emd_falsify/tasks.md

         ncores = min(ncores, total, config.mp.max_cores)
 ```

-Run the experiments.
+#### Run the experiments
 Since there are a lot of them, and they each take a few minutes, we use multiprocessing to run them in parallel.

 ```{code-cell}
 ---